-Registration fees: manufactured homes 10-19 years of age are 75% of those above.
+Manufactured homes 10-19 years of age are 75% of those above.

-Registration fees: manufactured homes 20 years old or older are 50% of those above.
+Manufactured homes 20 years old or older are 50% of those above.

 Issuance (decal) fee: \$5.

 By the county official responsible for collection of ad valorem taxes in the county in which the manufactured home is customarily kept, on October 1 of each year.